just-another-downer/landgrid-support/_articles/introduction-starter.md

 published: true
 title: Introduction to the Land Grid - Free Account
 intro: >-
-  Site Control Starter lets you create a map and explore our property mapping software for free
+  A Trial Land Grid account lets you try out our property mapping software, for free.
 ---